What is a POS System? – Definition, challenges and solutions

 It also helps you optimize your stock.
 If something is out of stock, your customers won’t purchase anything at all.
 By optimizing your stock levels you can increase your conversion rates while ensuring your customers are happy.
 This happens in two-ways; firstly, your stores will have real-time access to – and be able to sell from – all stocks, both online and from different stores.
 This means stores can fulfill straight away and the customer gets what they want.
 Secondly, you’ll be able to ensure your most popular items are never out of stock.

-This can only happen with a cloud-based platform.
 With pen and paper or batch file transfers, it’s impossible to get a true real-time view of stock levels.
-With a cloud based platform, everything is also up to date and gives you a true picture of stock levels across all stores at any given time.
+With a cloud native platform, everything is also up to date and gives you a true picture of stock levels across all stores at any given time.
 Real-time data gives you the possibility to have automated replenishment if this kind of functionality is beneficial to your stores.